Company Declaration Scheme

 - Ensure 80% of the goods are for exports

-- Undergo TradeFIRST assessment and attain the Enhanced Band
+- Undergo TradeFIRST assessment and meet all the mandatory criteria while attaining the minimum “Enhanced” Band

 Accountability to Singapore Customs